rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/PeriPeriSauce.rst

 | Prep Time: 10 minutes | Yield: about 1 cup |
 +-----------------------+--------------------+

-This is a sauce with some history: Its primary ingredient, a particular hot chili, comes from the New World via the Portuguese, who brought it to their colonies of Mozambique and Angola.
+This is a sauce with some history: its primary ingredient, a particular hot chili, comes from the New World via the Portuguese, who brought it to their colonies of Mozambique and Angola.
 This fiery, fragrant sauce is equally common in Portugal and Africa these days, and goes